 With every crisis comes new opportunities to start something, like a new business.
 If there is something good that follows the COVID-19 crisis, it is a quicker business incorporation process and investing time in Indonesia.
 Everything can now be done online, including company registration.
 What is more, with this online process, your company can be registered in less than 1.5 months.

-Although being hit hard by the pandemic, Indonesia has implemented several measures to recover in terms of economy.
-As reported by the Indonesia Economic Prospects by the World Bank, real GDP of Indonesia is projected to increase to 4.8% in 2021 on recovering private consumption growth.
+Although being hit hard by the pandemic, Indonesia has implemented several measures to recover in terms of its economy.
+As reported by the Indonesia Economic Prospects by the World Bank, the real GDP of Indonesia is projected to increase to 5.2% in 2022 on recovering private consumption growth.

 Prior to incorporating a company in Indonesia, it is important for foreign investors to consult the Negative Investment List.
 It is a list that regulates allowance and restrictions on foreign ownership.

 To make it easy for you, we have summarised highly profitable sectors that can be explored by foreign investors, along with their foreign ownership allowance:

 - Business sectors allowing 100% foreign ownership: e-commerce businesses (min. investment: IDR 100 billion), bars, cafes, restaurants, hospital services, hospital management and consultancy, raw materials manufacturing for pharmaceuticals, and distribution affiliated with production, among others.

 - Business sectors allowing max.
 67% foreign ownership: medical equipment testing institutions, internet service providers, call centers, airport activity services, and distribution and warehousing, among others.

 - Business sectors allowing max.
 49% foreign ownership: e-commerce businesses (investment below IDR 100 billion), land transportation, passenger land transportation, and medical equipment supplier, among others.